biotoolbox/pam/README.md

 ## Introduction

-The library ‘pam’ was developed to process PAM raw data (chlorophyll fluorometry to analyze photosystem II and dual wavelength absorbance spectrometry to analyze photosystem I).
-For this purpose, both device-specific read functions (e.g., for the WALZ Dual-PAM) and a universal read function for processing generic datasets are provided.
-Four different models are provided for the regression of the light curve (Vollenweider (1965), Platt (1980), Eilers and Peeters (1988) and Walsby (1997)).
-To select the most suitable model for the respective data set, the models can be compared with each other.
-To avoid confusion in the naming of the variables and calculated factors such as $$ETR_{max}$$, it is possible to output both with publication-compliant naming and with homogenised naming.
-Generated control plots make it possible to check each individual regression fit and calculated data.
+Rapid light curves recorded via the pulse‐amplitude modulation (PAM) technique are widely used to characterize photosynthesis, enabling the determination of key photosynthetic parameters.
+However, deriving these kinetic parameters from raw data requires fitting to regression models, a process traditionally involving laborious and error‐prone manual steps.
+Our R package pam streamlines this process by automating regression analysis, enabling fast and reproducible processing of large datasets.
+It provides the models of Vollenweider (1965), Platt et al. (1980), Eilers and Peeters (1988) and Walsby (1997).

+- J. Böhm and P. Schrag, ‘pam: An R Package for Fast and Efficient Processing of Pulse‐Amplitude Modulation Data’, Ecology and Evolution, vol. 16, no. 4, p. e73400, Apr.
+2026, doi: [10.1002/ece3.73400](https://www.researchgate.net/publication/404020183_pam_An_R_Package_for_Fast_and_Efficient_Processing_of_Pulse-Amplitude_Modulation_Data).

 ## Publications using this package